-Research and development expenses accounted for approximately 10.9% and 10.2% of total revenues for the years ended December 31, 2021 and 2020, respectively.
+Research and development expenses accounted for approximately 9.8% and 10.2% of total revenues for the years ended December 31, 2023 and 2022, respectively.

-Set forth below are the research and development expenses associated with our major development programs in the years ended December 31, 2021 and 2020:
+Set forth below are the research and development expenses associated with our major development programs in the years ended December 31, 2023 and 2022:

-Year ended December 3
+Year ended December 31,

-2021 2020
+2023 2022

-Inhaled AAT \$ 2,562 \$ 3,266
+Inhaled AAT \$ 6,055 \$ 4,986

-Anti-SARS-CoV-2 180 1,110
+Anti-SARS-CoV-2 - 32

-Recombinant AAT 528 426
+Recombinant AAT - 257

+Other early stage development programs 191 61

-Unallocated salary 5,076 6,045
+Unallocated salary 5,110 5,608

-Unallocated facility cost allocated to research and development 2,138 2,064
+Unallocated facility cost allocated to research and development 1,529 1,380

-Unallocated other expenses 873 698
+Unallocated other expenses 1,048 909

-Total research and development expenses \$ 11,357 \$ 13,609
+Total research and development expenses \$ 13,933 \$ 13,172

-Unallocated expenses are expenses that are not managed by project and are allocated between various tasks that are not always related to a major project.
-In the years ended December 31, 2021 and 2020, we incurred \$5.1 million and \$6.0 million, respectively, of unallocated salary expenses which represent all research and development salary expenses, \$2.1 million and \$2.1 million, respectively, of facility costs allocated to research and development and \$0.9 million and \$0.6 million, respectively, of unallocated other expenses.
+For the years ended December 31, 2023 and 2022, we incurred \$5.1 million and \$5.6 million, respectively, of unallocated salary expenses which represent all research and development salary expenses, \$1.5 million and \$1.4 million, respectively, of facility costs allocated to research and development and \$1.0 million and \$0.9 million, respectively, of unallocated other expenses.

-Our current intentions with respect to our major development programs are described in "Business - Our Product Pipeline and Development Program".
+Our current intentions with respect to our major development programs are described in "Business - Our Development Product Pipeline".
 We cannot determine with full certainty the duration and completion costs of the current or future clinical trials of our major development programs or if, when, or to what extent we will generate revenues from the commercialization and sale of any product candidates.
 We or our strategic partners may never succeed in achieving marketing approval for any product candidates.
 The duration, costs and timing of clinical trials and our major development programs will depend on a variety of factors, including the uncertainties of future clinical and preclinical studies, uncertainties in clinical trial enrollment rates and significant and changing government regulation and whether our current or future strategic partners are committed to and make progress in programs licensed to them, if any.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability and commercial viability.
 See "Item 3.
 Key Information - D. Risk Factors - Risks Related to Development, Regulatory Approval and Commercialization of Product Candidates."